 Oceanic White Tips

-These are the most likely shark you could encounter, Apart from the Grey Reef Shark.
-These prowl the out fringes of the reefs and are only interested in fish.
-We have seen these around Molokini but only off the backwall.
+These are the most likely shark you could encounter, Apart from the Whitetip Reef Shark.
+These prowl the outer fringes of the reefs and are only interested in fish.
+We have seen these around Molokini but only off the back wall.

 Have Your Say?